tadashibashi/tetris/README.md

 ![Current Wireframe](tetris-wireframe-2.png)

-A Tetris clone using pure CSS3 to render graphics.
+A Tetris clone using CSS3 to render graphics.

 Play a live build <a href="https://code.aaronishibashi.com/tetris/" target="_blank">here</a>!